This webpage explains the MERLOT’s database and how to access it.

 Several bookmark collections address ICT literacy.
 Here are sample ones:

 In addition, several subject-specific guides to ICT literacy resources (bibliographies, websites, articles, learning activity ideas) have been created (including one for each academic discipline community).
 One way to access them is to type "ICT Literacy in" as a title in the Advanced Search feature, and then view them in title order.
+You can also see the entire group of guides at one website: Subject-Specific ICT Literacy.

 If you see a need for another bookmark collection or subject-specific guide within the scope of ICT literacy, contact Lesley.Farmer@csulb.edu.
 You can copy and modify existing bookmark collections for your own use as well as as provide a centralized URL for your students to access.
 To see all bookmark collections, go to “Add to Collection.”
 Then click on “Browse all material.”
 Bookmark collections is a button on the left side.
 As a MERLOT member, you can also create bookmark collections, which will be added to MERLOT automatically.